SamMed05/c-cpp-notes/docs/cpp/first-program.md

 header files (in this case the *iostream* header file).
 We will discuss more about what a library is in a future chapter.
 2. **`using namespace std;`** means that we tell the compiler to use the namespace called "std" (standard).
-A namespace is a declarative region that provides a scope to the identifiers (the names of types, functions, variables, and other C++ tokens) inside it under a single name.
+A namespace is a declarative region (sort of a directory) that provides a scope to the identifiers (the names of types, functions, variables, and other C++ tokens) inside it under a single name.
 It's used to organize code into logical groups and to prevent name collisions that can occur especially when a program includes multiple libraries.
-Without this line we should use the scope operator `::` like `std::cout` each time we want to output something with `cout`.
+Without this line we should use the *scope resolution operator* `::` like `std::cout` each time we want to output something with `cout`.

 :::caution